 Become a peer education coordinator

-Support peer educators to bring Peer Education sessions to as many units as possible in your area by becoming a 4 coordinator
+Support peer educators to bring their sessions to as many units as possible in your area by becoming a peer education coordinator

-I created a team in my local area by running socials and worked with my County to get everyone working together. - Katie, 4 coordinator, London and South East
+I created a team in my local area by running socials and worked with my County to get everyone working together. - Katie, Peer education coordinator, London and South East

-4 (peer education) is growing at a phenomenal rate.
-If you're a guiding member aged 18 or over we need your support to get more girls and young women involved.
+Our peer education project is growing at a phenomenal rate.
+If you're a guiding member aged 18 or over, you can help even more girls and young women benefit from being involved.

-- encourage members of Rangers and The Senior Section to get involved with peer education
+- encourage Rangers to get involved with peer education

-- help set up training for new peer educators.
+- help set up training events for new peer educators.

-Good news - you don't have to have been a peer educator to become a 4 (peer education) Coordinator
+Good news - you don't have to have been a peer educator to become a peer educator coordinator.

 What do I get out of it?

-As a 4 Coordinator you'll gain a wide-ranging set of skills including:
+As a peer educator coordinator you'll gain a wide-ranging set of skills including:

 - team building